jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 ---
 ## 3. The Mathematics behind FBProphet
 > **Disclosure**: The content below is somewhat a detailed summary, or rather a concise alternative explanation based on my personal understanding of fbprophet's GLM.
-If you want to check out the original paper, click here.
+If you want to check out the original published paper, click [here](https://peerj.com/preprints/3190/).
 ---
 The overarching formula is: